NexGridRepository/NexGrid-Wallet/README.md

 # NexGrid-Wallet
-The source code of NexGrid utility
+The source code of wallet utility